UGerhards/rsyslog/doc/source/configuration/modules/mmsequence/parameters.rst

 Description
 ~~~~~~~~~~~
 Upper margin for all sequences, which must be a positive integer.
+The value of ``to`` must be greater than the :ref:`param-mmsequence-from`
+value.
 This margin is not inclusive.
-When the next value for a counter is equal or
+When the next value for a counter is
-greater than this parameter, it resets to the :ref:`param-mmsequence-from`
+equal or greater than this parameter, it resets to the
-value.
+:ref:`param-mmsequence-from` value.

 Action usage
 ~~~~~~~~~~~~